Egitim10/DBDockerizer/README.md

-This library allows developers to easily create and manage SQL Server containers within their development environment during integration tests whlie Docker Desktop is running Basicly, it runs Powershell Commands in order to create a container.
+This library allows developers to easily create and manage SQL Server containers within their development environment during integration tests whlie Docker Desktop is running Basicly; it runs Powershell Commands in order to create a container.
 Feel free to participate nad add additional features such as different databases :)